naribot-ai/naribot-core/README.md

 # NariBot Core (α) 🚺💰
 Navigating livelihood pathways for the next billion through vernacular AI and low-bandwidth channels.

-NariBot is a Digital Public Infrastructure (DPI) project designed to bridge the economic divide for women job seekers and micro-entrepreneurs.
-While most AI assistants require smartphones and high-speed data, NariBot delivers intelligence over USSD, IVR, and feature-phone-friendly interfaces.
+NariBot is a Digital Public Infrastructure (DPI)-aligned, open-source AI system designed to bridge the economic divide for women job seekers and nano and micro-entrepreneurs.
+While most AI assistants require smartphones and high-speed data, NariBot delivers intelligence over missed call, IVR, USSD, and feature-phone-friendly interfaces.

 ---